What is Shale Gas?

 Shale Gas: The Most Important Energy Development in 50 Years

-Access to vast new supplies of domestic natural gas from shale, rich in the ethane needed for chemical production, is revitalizing the chemical industry and America’s manufacturing base.
+Access to vast new supplies of American natural gas from shale deposits is one of the most exciting domestic energy developments in decades, particularly for the business of chemistry.
+Rich in the ethane needed for chemical production, shale is revitalizing the chemical industry and America’s manufacturing base.

 To maximize the economic potential of natural gas, we need policies and regulations that enable access to this immense natural gas supply, while keeping natural gas markets stable and protecting the environment.
 By promoting best practices and working closely with state regulators and policymakers, we can ensure that regulations and laws promote innovation, energy security and economic growth while encouraging responsible natural gas production.